Equestrian statue: Ancient Rome

 This horse head from Suasa was once part of a large equestrian monument. c.
 40 AD.
 Walters Art Museum, Baltimore.

-Such statues frequently commemorated military leaders, and those statesmen who wished to symbolically emphasize the active leadership role undertaken since Roman times by the equestrian class, the equites (plural of eques) or knights.
+In ancient Rome, equestrian statues frequently commemorated military leaders, and those statesmen who wished to symbolically emphasize the active leadership role undertaken by the equestrian class, the equites (plural of eques) or cavalrymen/knights.

-There were numerous bronze equestrian portraits (particularly of the emperors) in ancient Rome, but they did not survive because they were melted down for reuse of the alloy as coin, church bells, or other, smaller projects (such as new sculptures for Christian churches); the standing Colossus of Barletta lost parts of his legs and arms to Dominican bells in 1309.
-Almost the only sole surviving Roman equestrian bronze, the equestrian statue of Marcus Aurelius in Rome, owes its preservation on the Campidoglio, to the popular misidentification of Marcus Aurelius, the philosopher-emperor, with Constantine the Great, the Christian emperor.
-The Regisole ("Sun King") was a bronze classical or Late Antique equestrian monument of a ruler, highly influential during the Italian Renaissance but destroyed in 1796 in the wake of the French Revolution.
-It was originally erected at Ravenna, but moved to Pavia in the Middle Ages, where it stood on a column before the cathedral.
+There were numerous bronze equestrian portraits (particularly of the emperors), but they were typically melted down for reuse, for example in Christian churches or as coinage.
+The still standing Colossus of Barletta lost parts of his legs and arms to Dominican bells in 1309.
+Almost the only surviving Roman equestrian bronze, the equestrian statue of Marcus Aurelius on the Campidoglio in Rome, owes its preservation to the popular misidentification of Marcus Aurelius, the philosopher-emperor, with Constantine the Great, the Christian emperor.
+The Regisole ("Sun King") was a bronze classical or Late Antique equestrian monument of a ruler, highly influential during the Italian Renaissance, but destroyed in 1796 in the wake of the French Revolution.
 A fragment of an equestrian portrait sculpture of Augustus has also survived.